noracorbella/MORL/README.md

 | `transitions(state, action)` | the distribution as a list of `(prob, next_state, reward_vector)`. |
 | `is_terminal(state)` | whether the state is terminal. |

-Three points of `transitions` are worth stating explicitly (the full contract is in the `MOEnv` docstrings):
+Three points of `transitions` are:

 * **Probabilities** are non-negative and sum to `1.0`; every `next_state` is one of `states()`; every `reward_vector` has length `n_objectives`.